pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/attributes.md

 ## Subject Valid From Subpacket

-We define a Subject Valid From subpacket that identifies the date before which the other contents of the User Attribute packet are not valid.
+We define a Subject Valid From subpacket that identifies the time before which the other subpackets of the User Attribute packet are not valid.
 It contains a four-octet timestamp in seconds since midnight, 1st January 1970.
 It performs the same function as the "creation time" field in a Public Key or Public Subkey packet.
 It MUST have the critical bit set.